aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 1. If you use Option 1: SageMaker JumpStart FM Endpoint, make you have the required EC2 instance for the endpoint inference, or request it using Service Quotas in the AWS Management Console (e.g., `ml.g5.24xlarge` for the `google/flan-t5-xxl-fp16` model: https://us-east-1.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas/L-6821867B).
 Refer to the model's documentation for the choice of instance type.
 2. Create the required secrets in AWS Secret Manager using the AWS CLI.
 3. Deploy the `NlqMainStack` CloudFormation template.
 Please note, you will have needed to have used Amazon ECS at least one in your account, or the `AWSServiceRoleForECS` Service-Linked Role will not yet exist and the stack will fail.
 Check the `AWSServiceRoleForECS` Service-Linked Role before deploying the `NlqMainStack` stack.
 This role is auto-created the first time you create an ECS cluster in your account.
 4. If you use Option 1: SageMaker JumpStart FM Endpoint, build and push the `nlq-genai:1.0.0-sm` Docker image to the new Amazon ECR repository.
-Alternately, build and push the `nlq-genai:1.0.0-oai` Docker image for use with Option 2: OpenAI API.
+Alternately, build and push the `nlq-genai:1.0.0-bedrock` or `nlq-genai:1.0.0-oai` Docker image for use with Option 2: Bedrock or Option 3: OpenAI API.
 5. Import the included sample data into the Amazon RDS MoMA database.
 6. Add the `nlqapp` user to the MoMA database.
 7. Deploy the `NlqSageMakerEndpointStack` CloudFormation template, using the Amazon SageMaker JumpStart Foundation Models option.
 8. If you use Option 1: SageMaker JumpStart FM Endpoint, deploy the `NlqEcsSageMakerStack` CloudFormation template.
-Alternately, deploy the `NlqOpenAIStack` CloudFormation template for use with Option 2: OpenAI API.
+Alternately, deploy the `NlqEcsBedrockStack` CloudFormation template for use with Option 2: Bedrock, or the `NlqEcsOpenAIStack` template for use with Option 3: OpenAI API.

 ### Step 2: Create AWS Secret Manager Secrets